chrissimpkins/chug/README.md

 ## What is Chug?

-Chug is an OS X application that automates installed Homebrew package upgrades and outdated package cleanup with a double click.
+Chug is an OS X application that turns your installed Homebrew package upgrades and outdated package cleanup into a simple double click workflow.

 ## System Requirements